Research Presentation

 Resarch Labs

-Links to the three departments of Moritz Helmstaedter (Connectomics), Gilles Laurent (Neural Systems) and Erin Schuman (Synaptic Plasticity) and four independent research groups by Julijana Gjorgjieva (Computation in Neural Circuits), Hiroshi Ito (Memory and Navigation Circuits), Vanessa Stempel (Instinctive Behaviour Circuits), and Tatjana Tchumatchenko (Theory of Neural Dynamics) here. more
+Links to the three departments of Moritz Helmstaedter (Connectomics), Gilles Laurent (Neural Systems) and Erin Schuman (Synaptic Plasticity) and three independent research groups by Alison Barker (Social Systems and Circuits), Hiroshi Ito (Memory and Navigation Circuits), and Vanessa Stempel (Instinctive Behaviour Circuits). more

 Max Planck Fellow Group